ceramicnetwork/js-ceramic/docs-src/guides/create-doctype.md

 The [[Doctype]] interface extends the `EventEmitter` interface which means that the developer can subscribe to events emitted from the Ceramic node like the `change` event (*more events will be defined in the future*).

 The method `change` is more or less sugar coding for the developer since all the operations can be implemented using the [[CeramicApi]] interface.
-For example the [[TileDoctype]] included in the Ceramic node out-of-the-box.
+For example the [[TileDocument]] included in the Ceramic node out-of-the-box.

 # DoctypeHandler

 The [[DoctypeHandler]] interface is used for determining the next **state** of the document.
 The method worth noting is `applyRecord` which is used for that *state transition*.
-For example the [[TileDoctypeHandler]] is included in the Ceramic node out-of-the-box as well.
+For example the [[TileDocumentHandler]] is included in the Ceramic node out-of-the-box as well.

 The [[DoctypeHandler]] uses [[CeramicApi]] which is included in the [[Context]] instance.